Table of Contents

 Package samba-2.0.9 has a local-root-shell vulnerability, see https://www.samba.org/samba/whatsnew/macroexploit.html

 will update the vulnerability list every day at 3AM, followed by an audit

 On NetBSD this may be accomplished instead by adding the following

 pkgtools/lintpkgsrc and run

 lintpkgsrc with the “-i”

-argument to check if your packages are up-to-date, e.g.
+argument to check if any packages are stale, e.g.

 lintpkgsrc -i...
 Version mismatch: 'tcsh' 6.09.00 vs 6.10.00